frPropose a project

 The OdonAssist is designed to facilitate childbirth while reducing the risks for both mother and baby.
 This device consists of an inflatable ring connected to a plastic sleeve that goes around the baby’s head, reducing the pressure applied to the baby and facilitating delivery.
 Designed to be safer and easier to use than conventional devices, it can be operated by medical staff after a single training session on a simulator.

 The CUAMM team, in collaboration with Saint Luke’s Hospital in Wolisso, Ethiopia, plans to conduct a feasibility study on the instrument at the medical facility.
-The funding from FID will be used to evaluate the efficacy and financial impact of the device, and data will be collected on the potential for its wider roll-out across Ethiopia in the future.
+The funding from FID will be used to test the feasibility and efficacy of the device, and data will be collected on the potential for its wider roll-out across Ethiopia in the future.

 OdonAssist also benefits caregivers, including midwives, pediatricians and obstetricians, in terms of both comfort and safety, and is designed to improve quality of care for women.